fadibadra/energycompress/README.md

 to learn an effective case base by selecting relevant cases from an initial set.
-Use of EnergyCompress decreases CBP inference time, through case base compression, and also increases prediction perfor- mance, for a wide variety of CBP algorithms.
-Ener- gyCompress relies on a general formulation of the
+Use of EnergyCompress decreases CBP inference time, through case base compression, and also increases prediction performance, for a wide variety of CBP algorithms.
+EnergyCompress relies on a general formulation of the
-CBP task in the framework of energy-based mo- dels, which leads to a new and valuable characte- rization of the notion of competence in case-based reasoning, in particular at the source case level.
+CBP task in the framework of energy-based models, which leads to a new and valuable characterization of the notion of competence in case-based reasoning, in particular at the source case level.
-Extensive experimental results on 18 benchmarks comparing EnergyCompress to 5 reference algo- rithms for case base maintenance support the bene- fit of the proposed strategy.
+Extensive experimental results on 18 benchmarks comparing EnergyCompress to 5 reference algorithms for case base maintenance support the benefit of the proposed strategy.

 __Python Code__ ([link](https://github.com/EMarquer/MeATCube/tree/maintenance_benchmark))